-This is often seen as the best period.
-A cruise through the river is best in the wet and humid months.
-These are April to June.
-In these months the landscape is the most beautiful (read green) and the river is the deepest so that the boats can go further than in the dry season.
+The months from April to June are often seen as the best months to visit the Li River.
+A cruise through the river is amazing in the wet and humid months.
+In these months the landscape is the most beautiful (green and lush) and the river is the deepest so that the boats can go further than in the dry season.

 July to October

-This period is the best time to see the landscape along the river.
+This period is the best time to see the landscape around the Li River.
 During sunny days you can see the reflection of the hills in the water.
 July and August are the hottest months.
-You have more problems with rain, but this is often only short lived.
+You have more problems with rain, but this is often only short-lived.
 September and October are the warm and dry months.

 November to March